18F/NTIS-Data-Services-Project/README.md

-# NTIS-Data-Services-Project
+# NTIS Data Services Project
 Reimagining the services and data products of the National Technical Information Service (NTIS), Department of Commerce.
+This is the public repository for our ongoing work.

 ## Overview
 This is the public repository for prototypes showcasing proof-of-concept data services and products of the [National Technical Information Service](https://www.ntis.gov/)